SimformSolutionsPvtLtd/SSNeumorphicKit/README.md

 <img src="https://github.com/SimformSolutionsPvtLtd/SSNeumorphicKit/blob/feature/ssneumophickit/Screenshots/image.jpg">

 # Features! :sparkles:
-- Easy creation of Neumorphic views, buttons, text fields and toggle view.
+- 🎨 **Seamless Neumorphic Integration:** Easily apply Neumorphic designs to views, buttons, text fields, and toggle views with just a few lines of code.

+- 🌗 **Dynamic Adaptation for Light and Dark Modes:** Automatically adapts to both light and dark modes, ensuring your app looks great regardless of the user’s device settings.

-- Supports both inner and outer shadows.
+- 🖌️ **Customizable Shadows:** Support for both inner and outer shadows, allowing you to create depth and emboss effects that suit your design needs.

-- Compatible with both UIKit and SwiftUI.
-- Supports customization of shadow colors and depths.
+- 🧩 **Compatibility with UIKit and SwiftUI:** Leverage the power of Neumorphic design across both UIKit and SwiftUI, providing flexibility in how you build your iOS app.

+- 🛠️ **Easy Customization:** Customize shadow colors, depths, corner radius, and more to match your app’s design language.

+- 🧱 **Out-of-the-Box Components:** Prebuilt Neumorphic components such as buttons and toggle views, with customizable styles like NMButtonStyle and NMToggleStyle, allowing you to further tailor their appearance and behavior.

+- 📚 **Detailed Documentation and Examples:** Comprehensive guides and examples to help you get started quickly and efficiently.

+- 🔄 **Responsive Design:** Ensures your Neumorphic elements look great on various screen sizes and orientations.

 # Example :iphone: